Leucocoprinus leucothites

-Leucoagaricus leucothites, commonly known as the smooth parasol, woman on motorcycle, ma'am on motorcycle, white dapperling, or white agaricus mushroom, is a species of agaric fungus found in disturbed areas.
+Leucocoprinus leucothites, commonly known as the smooth parasol, woman on motorcycle, ma'am on motorcycle, white dapperling, or white agaricus mushroom, is a species of agaric fungus found in disturbed areas.

 Taxonomy

 The species was originally described as Agaricus leucothites by Carlo Vittadini in 1835, and bears similarity to species of that genus.
 Solomon Wasser transferred it to Leucoagaricus in 1977.

+In 2023 this species was reclassified as Leucocoprinus leucothites effectively beginning the process of merging the Leucoagaricus and Leucocoprinus genera.

 Description

 The mushroom's cap is 4 to 15 cm wide, is granular, white or gray-brown in color then sometimes grayish or pinkish.
 The flesh may bruise yellowish and the gills reddish.
 The stipe is 5 to 12 cm long, commonly with a wide base, and bruising yellow or brown.
 A ring is usually present.
 The spores are white, smooth, and elliptical.
 They produce a white spore print.

 It could be confused for Agaricus species as well as the deadly Amanita ocreata.

-Distribution and habitat
+Distribution and ecology

-Leucoagaricus leucothites can be generally found in disturbed, grassy areas such as gardens and parks, and sometimes in forests.
-It has a worldwide distribution with most occurrences in Europe and North America.
+Leucocoprinus leucothites has a worldwide distribution with most occurrences in Europe and North America.
+It can be generally found in disturbed, grassy areas such as gardens and parks, and sometimes in forests.

+This mushroom has been recorded as a secondary food source for adults of the pleasing fungus beetle Tritoma biguttata affinis.